mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 scan-build -k -v -v \
   --use-analyzer Xcode \
   -o clang-reports \
-  xcodebuild clean build -project MyProject.xcodeproj -target MyTarget -configuration Debug
+  xcodebuild clean build \
+  -project MyProject.xcodeproj \
+  -scheme MyScheme \
+  -destination "name=iPhone 6s Plus,OS=9.2" \
+  -configuration Debug
 {% endhighlight %}

 There are dozens of other options you can use to customize `scan-build`, try `scan-build -h` to see all of them.

 It is also supposed to be easier to customize checkers with `scan-build`.
 I had never had a chance to do that, you must have some compelling reason to go beyond default configuration.

+## Troubleshooting

+If you get an error like this: `clang: error: unknown argument: '-fembed-bitcode-marker'`, make sure you have specified both `-sdk` and `-destination` options to `xcodebuild`.

+Same applies for `xcodebuild` failing to find imports like `#import <UIKit/UIKit.h>`.

 # CI